 Digital education is an important way to reach many talented and motivated African students who would otherwise not have access to higher education.
-Building on EPFL’s proven track record in online education, this initiative will provide the basis for a special track on digital education.
+This component of the initiative builds on UM6P’s desire to promote access to quality education and on EPFL’s proven track record in the field of online education.

 Provide STEM students enrolled in Master and PhD programs in Africa with access to educational content of the same quality as in Switzerland, while being relevant to local research programs and to the needs of the local economies.